 4. “If you had my problems, you would also drink or use drugs.”

 Individuals with this mindset see themselves as a victim of the world they live in and are unable or unwilling to take responsibility for their actions.
 Instead, they avoid life’s problems by self-medicating.
 The truth is that alcohol and drugs only really complicate the existing issues in our lives.
 By drinking or using drugs, people avoid relationships and push aside their emotions, which then helps perpetuate the harmful cycle.

 5. “I can’t get addicted to legal drugs that are prescribed for me.”

 In just the past 15 years, the amount of prescription opioids sold in the U.S. has nearly quadrupled and the number of deaths from prescription opioids has also increased by the same staggering amount.
 The truth is, legal opioids affect the same reward systems in the brain as heroin and morphine and may lead to addiction at increasing doses in order to achieve the same high.

 6. “It’s not the right time to quit right now.”

 There is an endless list of rationalizations that people tend to use to avoid getting clean and sober.
-Addicts are experts at manipulating others and fooling themselves.
+People who struggle with addiction tend to be good at manipulating others and fooling themselves.
 If you or someone you know is struggling with addiction, it may require professional involvement to face the truth.